s-ewbank/MARIPoSA/README.md

     conda activate mariposa

 And you are ready to start analyzing some data.

+### Learning to use MARIPoSA
 The MARIPoSA python command utilities can be learned from three main resources:
 1. Reading the function docstrings
 2. The console log window of the GUI, which records the functions being executed in the GUI and can be exported to a text file for not only reviewing executed analyses but also learning the python command structure
 3. The Jupyter notebook demos!